alisa1649/Nback-Memory-Game/README.md

 # Nback-Javascript-Project

 ## Background
 * NBack is a memory training game that requires the player to remember a letter, number or color that was previously shown.
 A 2008 study by Jaeggi et al. showed that training in this way improved working memory in adult participants.
-This tool aims to replicate the tool used in this study.
+This tool aims to replicate the tool used in this study

 * The begginer level of the game (when N = 2) displays a single block on a 3 x 3 grid, gives the player several seconds to remember the block's position before showing a block in a different position on the grid.
 The player is instructed to press a "match" button when the new block's position matches the position of the block shown two iterations before.
-Once the user masters this, N increases to 3, and the level of challenge increases.
+Once the user masters this, N increases to 3, and the level of challenge increases

 ## Functionality and MVP

 * Player can start the game or cancel the current round

-* Player can press a button on the screen to indicate the position of the block displayed 'N' iterations previous matches the position of the  currently displayed block
+* Player can press a button to indicate they believe position of the block displayed 'N' iterations previous matches the position of the  currently displayed block

+* The iteration will be calculated as successful if the user appropriately clicks the "match" button before the currently displayed block disappears from view and another block position is displayed

-* Player can view their score, which the app will calculate based on the percentage of correct block selections for that round of gameplay
+* Player can view their score, which the app will calculated based on the percentage of correct match selections for that round of gameplay

 ## Wireframes
 <img src="https://docs.google.com/drawings/d/1QQpFN_7QqVLaUUMxo8xw_l3lWlXrX-a-9U7_DYv-17s/export/png"